False Memory (novel): Plot

-Martie Rhodes helps her friend Susan Jagger, who suffers from agoraphobia, attend visits to psychologist Dr. Ahriman.
+Martie Rhodes helps her friend Susan Jagger, who has agoraphobia, attend visits to psychologist Dr. Ahriman.
 Martie's husband, Dusty, tries to help his brother Skeet by providing employment in his painting business.
 Skeet, who had been in drug rehabilitation previously, gets high again and attempts suicide by jumping off a roof.
 Dusty falls off the roof while saving Skeet and decides to take his brother back to rehab.

 Martie suddenly develops a mysterious case of autophobia and returns home to find herself frightened by her own reflection.
 Later, her condition worsens, and soon she becomes afraid of pointed objects, although she is actually afraid of the harm she might cause with them.
 When Dusty leaves Skeet at the rehab center, he notices a shadow lurking in the window of his brother's room.
 Strange things start to happen to both Dusty and Martie, involving Skeet, Martie's autophobia, and hypnotism.

 The couple eventually discovers that they have both been progressively brainwashed and programmed to obey Dr. Ahriman, a sexual psychopath who drugs and indoctrinates his patients, then repeatedly rapes them or orders them to commit murders or suicide for his amusement.
 Dr. Ahriman orders Susan to commit suicide by slitting her wrists after discovering that she videotaped him having sex with her.
 The doctor has also programmed Skeet, causing his inability to fully recover from drug use and distorted thinking.
 Dr. Ahriman establishes control, sending patients almost instantly into a detached state of consciousness by stating a name and then reading them a haiku.
 He tries to justify this by stating that, by ordering certain patients to commit horrific crimes—mass murders, bombings, and random shootings—he can force legislation in order to make the world a "better place".

 Dr. Ahriman is eventually killed by another patient, who had a fear of Keanu Reeves, based on his character in The Matrix.
 The woman believes that Dr. Ahriman is one of the Machine agents trying to control her.
 Dusty and Martie receive a substantial inheritance from Susan's will and slowly begin to restore their shattered lives.